Facilities for Reporting Crimes

 - disposition of the complaint

-Residential facilities are open 24 hours per day seven days a week during the school year.
-Academic facilities are open subject to pre-set schedules during the academic year.
-For updates on these schedules, the Office of Campus Safety may be contacted at 740-427-5109.
-Campus Safety Officers patrol all campus buildings, primarily during the after dark hours.
+Campus Safety Officers patrol all campus buildings, primarily during the after-dark hours.
 Officers keep daily logs, in which maintenance and safety issues are documented and forwarded electronically to the appropriate department for review.

 Kenyon College Campus Safety Officers do not have the right to physically detain anyone, except as provided by law.
 Campus Safety Officers are not commissioned as Peace or Law Enforcement Officers by the State of Ohio and consequently carry no arrest powers.
 In cases where law enforcement is needed, the Office of the Knox County Sheriff will be notified, along with the Director of Campus Safety or his/her designee.
 The primary role of the Campus Safety Officer during a criminal incident is to be a professional, trained, and active observer.

 Kenyon College utilizes the Campus Watch concept as one of the tools for providing a safe campus environment.
 The Campus Watch program is based on the Neighborhood Watch programs and encourages all members of the community to be alert to suspicious activity and to report suspicious activity to the Office of Campus Safety immediately.
-This office may be accessed by dialing "0" or 5555 on any campus phone, or by simply pushing the red button located on one of the 21 emergency call boxes located around campus.
+This office may be accessed by dialing 740-427-5000, or by simply pushing the red button located on one of the 30 emergency call boxes located around campus.

 When reporting a suspicious person involved in an activity, please be as observant as possible.
 Without being obvious, attempt to make the following mental or written notes: